WiFi & Networks

 02

-Survey and Heatmapping
+Survey and heatmapping

 We survey your property in person, then build an RF heatmap — a digital model of signal strength across every space, before a single piece of hardware is specified.